Palestinian Return Centre: International recognition

 In 2010, Israel designated the PRC as an unlawful organization, stating they promote Hamas' agenda in Europe and directly coordinate Hamas leadership in Gaza and the Gulf states.

 On 1 June 2015, the Palestinian Return Centre was among 10 groups recommended by the UN Committee on Non-Governmental Organizations for special consultative status with the Economic and Social Council.
 The PRC obtained special consultative status with 12 votes in favour, 3 against (Israel, United States and Uruguay), 3 abstentions (Greece, India, Russian Federation), and one absent member (Burundi).

 In July 2015, and despite Israel's objection, the UN Economic and Social Council (ECOSOC) approved the recommendation.

 PRC co-founder, Majed al-Zeer, was designated as a "senior Hamas representative in Germany" by the U.S. Department of Treasury's Office of Foreign Assets Control (OFAC) in October 2024.
+PRC's other co-founder Zaher Birawi is facing possible sanctions from the UK government spearheaded by Keir Starmer and MP Christian Wakeford for being a Hamas operative.